ICHydro/Riverlabs/docs/en/installation/mounting-guide.md

 ## Mounting Methods

-Choose the mounting method based on your installation requirements, access to the site and expected deployment duration.
+The Riverlabs loggers are designed to be small to provide flexibility in the way they are installed mounted on a support structure.
+Depending on the type of installation and requirements (e.g., duration of installation), different approaches can be used.
+This section provides an overview of some common approach and their advantages and disadvantages.
+However, these are just examples and can be adapted depending on the specific use-case.

-### Comparison of Methods
+### Comparison of Mounting Methods

 | Method       | Pros                               | Cons                            | Best For                         | Cost |
 |--------------|------------------------------------|---------------------------------|----------------------------------|------|